08dbirkeland/Bronze-Monkey/README.md

 # Bronze-Monkey
-Hello this a thing about monkeys and the potential hippo
+Hello this a thing about monkeys and the ocasional hippo!